Create your survey

 What is a conversational survey?

-Manual Surveys
+Manual surveys

-AI-generated Surveys
+AI-generated surveys

-Rigid, one-size-fits-all questions
+Static, one-size-fits-all questions

 The power of follow-up questions